-Prediction markets are a kind of gambling where you bet a certain amount of cryptocurrency that an event will or will not happen.
+Prediction markets are a type of gambling where users bet a certain amount of cryptocurrency in the odds that an event will or will not happen.

-In practice, cryptocurrency prediction market bets are registered on a smart contract, which will automatically distribute funds to the winning bet addresses.
+In practice, cryptocurrency prediction market bets are registered on a smart contract.
+This contract automatically distributes funds to the winning bet addresses.

 The amount sent to each address once the final outcome is known will be calculated according to the stake placed by each bet.

 First a certain event is made the object of predictions and it is registered on a smart contract.
 The specifics of how this is done depends on the technology being used.
 For example, the Solidity programming language could be used if Ethereum were the underlying system.

 The predictions are one if the event does happen, zero if it does not happen.

 For this reason, when the options are only zero or one, all or nothing, it’s called a binary futures market.

 Smart Contract in Action

 Funds are then sent to the betting smart contract along with the binary bet – this constitutes a single entry into the betting system.